 Stop Repossession By Filing Bankruptcy

-How Bankruptcy Stops Car and Truck Repossession
+How Bankruptcy Can Stop Repossession

 When you file a bankruptcy petition the “automatic stay” comes into effect.
 The automatic stay acts as an injunction against most collection efforts and goes into effect as soon your bankruptcy petition is filed with the court.
 As it applies to repossession, once your bankruptcy petition has been filed with the court your lender is prohibited from repossessing your car, truck, motorcycle, or boat.
 However, lenders will not know that you’ve filed for bankruptcy right away, so you should take some measures to ensure that they’re notified.
-To prevent repossession after bankruptcy you may want to send notice directly to your lender or tape a letter on the hood of your vehicle.
+To prevent repossession after bankruptcy you may want to send notice directly to your lender or tape the bankruptcy petition on the hood of your vehicle.
 This notice will help ensure that any subsequent repossessions are deemed “willful and wanton” violations of the automatic stay in bankruptcy.

 If you would rather not stop your repossession by filing bankruptcy, learn more about repossession law and contact the Reference Desk at the Sacramento Law Library.